-We believe that employees, directors, consultants and key advisors should have a significant stake in the Company's stock under programs that link compensation to shareholder return.
+We believe that employees, directors, consultants and key advisors should have a significant stake in the Company under programs that link compensation to shareholder return.
 As a result, stock option grants are an integral part of the Company's compensation program.
-The Company currently relies on a single plan, the 2000 Option Plan, for these grants and has less than 1,500,000 shares of Common Stock remaining under the 2000 Option Plan for future grants.
+The Company has historically relied on two plans, the 2000 Option Plan, from which no further grants can be made, and the 2004 Incentive Plan.
+As of April 27, 2010, there are 694,472 shares of Common Stock remaining available under the 2004 Incentive Plan for future grants.

-In December 2004, the Board of Directors approved the 2004 Incentive Plan pursuant to which an aggregate of 3,000,000 shares of the Company's Common Stock were reserved for issuance to employees, directors, consultants and key advisors of the Company and its subsidiaries, subject to stockholder approval at the 2004 Annual Meeting.
-This proposal is to ensure that the Company continues to be able to give appropriate equity incentives to its key employees, directors and consultants and that, to this end, a sufficient number of shares of the Company's Common Stock is available for awards to attract, retain and motivate selected participants with outstanding experience and ability.
-The 2004 Incentive Plan is intended to replace the Company's existing 2000 Option Plan.
-If the 2004 Incentive Plan is adopted, the Company will not issue any additional options or shares under the 2000 Option Plan.
+The Amendment helps to ensure that the Company will continue to be able to give appropriate equity incentives to its key employees, directors and consultants and that, to this end, a sufficient number of shares of the Company's Common Stock is available for awards to attract, retain and motivate selected participants with outstanding experience and ability.

-The following summary of the 2004 Incentive Plan does not purport to be exhaustive and is expressly qualified in its entirety by reference to the full text of the 2004 Incentive Plan, which is attached to this Proxy Statement as Annex A.
+Below is a summary of some of the material terms of the 2004 Incentive Plan for your reference.
+This summary is subject to the provisions of the full text of the 2004 Incentive Plan, as amended, which is attached as Annex A to this proxy.